 If you are a professional driver, your commercial driver’s license (CDL) is essential for your livelihood.
 A moving violation or speeding ticket could jeopardize your CDL license and/or your job.
 With the stakes so high, you need an experienced attorney at your side in court.
-As a Columbus, Ohio CDL attorney, Mr. Riddell regularly represents truckers and other CDL holders faced with traffic violations in the greater Columbus, Ohio area.
-Mr. Riddell represents truckers and other CDL holders charged with violations such as speeding, overweight fines, equipment violations, hazmat violations, unsecured load, and the like.
+As a Columbus CDL and hazmat attorney, Mr. Riddell regularly represents truckers and other CDL holders faced with traffic violations in the greater Columbus, Ohio area.
+CDL Attorney Douglas Riddell represents truckers and other CDL holders charged with violations such as speeding, overweight fines, equipment violations, hazmat violations under Columbus Code Section 2551.06, unsecured load, and the like.

-WHAT CAN A CDL LAWYER DO FOR YOU?
+WHAT CAN A CDL ATTORNEY DO FOR YOU?

 At your initial free consultation, Mr. Riddell will review your case with you, answer your questions, and will give his best assessment of your case based on the information provided.